by Marco Cecala | Nov 25, 2020 | Surveying

 Beyond companies looking to build and remodel areas of land, there are still many uses for drone surveying.
 For one, they’re particularly useful in the field of archaeology.
 With drones, archaeologists can create 3D surface models and high-resolution mapping of potential excavation sites.
 Doing so allows them to inspect and assess the worthiness of large areas of land much faster and with more accuracy than any other method.
 It’s efficient, cost-effective and saves their teams a lot of time and energy.

 Whatever industry you’re a part of, Take-Off Professionals (TOPS) has everything you need to create accurate 3D surface models of your worksite.
-Our team of professionally trained engineers and surveyors have years of collective experience using drones and accurate photogrammetry techniques to assist our clients.
+Our team of professionally trained engineers and surveyors have years of collective experience using drones and accurate photogrammetry services to assist our clients.
 TOPS can help you tackle any challenging project, and with our services, you can start and finish faster and with more confidence.

 Partner with TOPS today — contact us for more information or register your company to get started.